Tax & Residency · Last updated 2 June 2026

 Step 1: Engage Professional Advisors

-Before doing anything else, hire a Gibraltar-based tax advisor or law firm that specialises in Cat 2 applications.
-They will guide you through the process, ensure your documentation is complete, and liaise with the authorities on your behalf.
-This is not a process to attempt without professional help.
+Before doing anything else, engage a Gibraltar-based tax advisor or law firm with specific experience in Cat 2 applications.
+Recognised Gibraltar firms handling residency and tax matters include Hassans International Law Firm (gibraltarlaw.com, the largest firm on the Rock), ISOLAS LLP, and Triay (established 1905).
+This is not a process to attempt without professional guidance.

 Step 2: Prepare Documentation